Infineon/cli-optiga-trust-x/README.md

 where :

-- OID for Trust X key
+- OID for OPTIGA™ Trust X key
   - if OID 0xE0E0 is used no other input is needed
 - public key input:
   - public key file name in PEM format